ZetCode

 }

-The example reads a text file and prints its contents.
-We read the data as bytes, transform them into strings using UTF8 encoding and finally, write the strings to the console.
+This example reads a text file, converts its byte data to strings using UTF8 encoding, and outputs the content to the console.

 using FileStream fs = File.OpenRead(fileName);